ianmackers99/capstone/README.md

 - Upper Control Bound (UCB) acquisition functions

-- xpected Improvement (EI) acquisition functions
+- Expected Improvement (EI) acquisition functions

 Week 1: I wasn’t sure what to expect so used a conservative, exploratory approach for all functions